 |Real Estate Employee Level 3 (Supervisory Level)|

-- A new classification called ‘Real Estate Employee Level 4 (In-Charge Level)’ will be added to the Award which will apply to individuals who are responsible for the overall supervision of an office rather than a team.
+- A new classification called ‘Real Estate Employee Level 4 (In-Charge Level)’ has been added to the Award which will apply to individuals who are responsible for the overall supervision of an office rather than a team.

 - Minimum weekly wage rates based on these new employee classifications will be as follows: